Hagen-Renaker: History

 collectors refer to pieces made by Hagen-Renaker, one way they are identified is by the factory where they were produced.
 Each factory has its own style and features.

 There are roughly three sizes of pottery animals.
 The Designers Workshop line consists of animals in approximately the 5″ to 12″ range.
 The horses by Maureen Love are the most desirable and highly collectible items from this line.
 There are also farm animals, wild animals, and domestic animals in this size range.
 They were produced from the early 1950s through the mid-1980s, and the horses are currently (late 2000s) being released again.
 The miniature line was the first line made when Maxine produced the little duck, and the miniatures remain popular today.
 A relatively new line, Specialty size, was started in the 1990s and continues today.
 It can be described as being between the size of the miniatures and the Designer Workshop pieces.

 John and Maxine Renaker retired from the pottery business in 1996, and their oldest daughter Susan Renaker Nikas took over running the company.
-At the end of 2021, the official Hagen-Renaker website was updated to state that no new ceramics would be produced in San Dimas, as Nikas was very ill.
-The remaining inventory was sold to a third party for purchase by dealers and collectors.
-The tradition of made in America figurines continues with Hagen-Renaker Tennessee.

-Personal life

 Maxine Hagen Renaker died in July 2003.
 She wrote a memoir of her childhood in Red Lodge, Montana and Williston, North Dakota entitled One Lucky Kid.
 The book was originally published in 1993 and reissued in 2008.
 John Renaker died in November 2014.
 He had published two books unrelated to the ceramics business: Dr. Strangelove and the Hideous Epoch: Deterrence in the Nuclear Age was published in 2000.
 A collection of essays related to his lifelong interest in science was published in 2005 and entitled Once More into the Deja Vu.

+At the end of 2021, the official Hagen-Renaker website was updated to state that no new ceramics would be produced in San Dimas, as Nikas was very ill.
+The remaining inventory was sold to a third party for purchase by dealers and collectors.
+The tradition of made in America figurines continues with Hagen-Renaker Tennessee.